maveniverse/site-001/content/en/docs/njord/migration/_index.md

   </pluginGroups>
 ```

-To not have to type plugin G on each invocation (this is not mandatory, but makes life easier).
+To not have to type plugin groupId on each invocation (this is not mandatory, but makes life easier).

 And that's it!
 Your `settings.xml` now contains auth for Sonatype Central Portal, and also tells Njord which publisher
 to use with this server (it is `sonatype-cp`), and which templates to use.